Current and Upcoming Exhibitions

-In 2018 it will be 100 years since women won the right to vote, so to celebrate this, the theme for our Open Exhibition 2018 is Women, Suffrage and Art.
-The Spring’s Open Exhibition is an opportunity for local and regional artists to have their work displayed in our Upper Mezzanine Gallery.
-We will accept work in any medium that fits with the exhibition’s theme.
+In 2018 it will be 100 years since women won the right to vote.
+We want to celebrate and be inspired by this topic and so have chosen Women, Suffrage and Art as this year’s Open Exhibition theme.
+We will accept work in any medium that has been inspired by the theme.

 Submission deadline: 5pm on Wednesday 31 January 2018.